voki97/yacht-booking-application/backend/BackendDOC.md

 The backend of the Yacht Booking Application consists of the following components:

 - **Controllers**: Handle incoming HTTP requests, process the requests, and return appropriate HTTP responses.
 They define RESTful API endpoints for interacting with the application.
+More about controllers is described in [ControllerDOC](src/main/java/com/example/yachtbookingapp/controller/ControllerDOC.md).

 - **Models**: Define entity classes representing domain objects such as yachts, bookings, and discounts.
 These classes are typically annotated with JPA annotations for database mapping.
 More about entity models is described in [EntityModelDOC](src/main/java/com/example/yachtbookingapp/model/EntityModelDOC.md).